-Title: HR Director/Title IX Coordiantor

-Location/Address: One College Green, 3rd Floor Ward Hall, LaPlume, PA 18440
+Title: Provost and Vice President of Academic and Student Affairs/Title IX Coordinator Location/Address: One College Green, 1st floor Sickler Hall, LaPlume, PA 18440

-Phone: 570-945-8371
+Phone: 570-945-8310

-Email: melanie.smith@keystone.edu
+Email: vicki.stanavitch@keystone.edu

 Keystone College has also classified many employees as Mandated Reporters of any knowledge they have that a member of the community is experiencing harassment, discrimination, and/or retaliation.
 The section below on Mandated Reporting details which employees have this responsibility and their duties, accordingly.